-The Graduate Assembly has put together a housing guide that contains great information about how to understand and navigate the local rental market.
+The Graduate Assembly has put together a Housing Guide that contains great information about how to understand and navigate the local rental market.
 They also offer guides to assist students in determining what they can afford and where to find the cheapest housing possible.
-For more information visit: https://ga.berkeley.edu/resources/housing-guide/ https://housing.berkeley.edu/explore-housing-options/apartments/intersection-apartments/

 The Intersection Apartments are a new campus housing option for single graduate students and postdocs.
-For more information visit: